 See "Current Agreements With Our Named Executive Officers" for a description of the circumstances that would trigger payments or the provision of other benefits to each of our named executive officers in connection with their termination without cause or resignation for good reason in connection with a change in control.
-See page 43 for details on the amounts of such payments.
+See "Termination and Change of Control Potential Payments and Benefits Table" for details on the amounts of such payments.